gimmie/vbulletin-v4/README.txt

 1) Upload the contents of the 'Upload' folder to your forum's root.
 	(If your forum's location is http://www.example.com/forums/, the root is /forums/)

+2) Create a vBulletin Game and complete the registration in Gimmie Portal (https://portal.gimmieworld.com/games/new)

-2) In ACP -> Plugins & Products -> Manage Products -> Add/Import Product and put
+3) In ACP -> Plugins & Products -> Manage Products -> Add/Import Product and put
-   ./XML/product_gimmie_lite.xml
+   ./XML/product_gimmie.xml
    in the "OR import the XML file from your server" box and click

-3) Go to ACP -> Settings -> Options
+4) Go to ACP -> Settings -> Options

-4) Configure the setting under Gimmie Loyalty Program Setting
+5) Configure the setting under Gimmie Loyalty Program Setting.
+Fill in the Gimmie KEY and Gimmie Secret with the Game Key and Secret found in Gimmie Portal after creating the Game and update the option accordingly

-5) To add the Rewards button, Search << ul id="navtabs" >> under Styles & Templates > Search in Template.
+6) To add the Rewards button, Search << ul id="navtabs" >> under Styles & Templates > Search in Template.

 Click on "navbar" file.
 Find << <ul id="navtabs" class="navtabs .... >> in the Template field, add << <li><a href="javascript:;" gm-view="catalog" class="navtab"><span>Rewards</span></a></li> >> just above the </ul>